-Note: this post is about defensive security that helps developers build secure applications as opposed to offensive security.
+Note: this post is about defensive security that helps developers build secure applications instead of offensive security.

 Much ink has been spilt to describe and praise the recent DevOps (developer + operations) phenomenon.
 The development community rejoiced as we tore down the walls between dev and ops teams.
-We cried tears of joy and product-owners hifi'd each other as DevOps shortened the software development lifecycle and provided continuous delivery with high software quality.
+We cried tears of joy, and product-owners high-fived each other as DevOps shortened the software development lifecycle and provided continuous delivery with high software quality.

 However, in this brouhaha, we seem to have forgotten (or ignored) an element of Ops that is a crucial part of software development - Security.
 Many corporations (there are of-course exceptions) seem to have delegated security to a secondary status that is viewed more as a blocker than an enabler.
 There are good reasons for this:

-- Developers are still not actively taught about secure coding practices when they learn a programming language or framework.
-It's akin to teaching them how to drive a car but not teach them how to put a seatbelt on or how to change lanes safely.
-It's something they are expected to learn on their own or by following their organisations "coding standards".
+Developers are still not actively taught about secure coding practices when learning a programming language or framework.
+They are expected to learn independently or by following their organisation’s "coding standards".
+It's akin to teaching them how to drive a car but not how to put a seatbelt on or change lanes safely.

-- The security team/culture either doesn't want to evolve or is not empowered to change to match the cadence of the modern continuous delivery process.
-The classical approach - doing pen testing after the fact, or doing application security review days before go-live - doesn't scale and slows the team down.
-If a process introduces blocking, then it will be ignored, not embraced.
+The security team/culture either doesn't want to evolve or is not empowered to change to match the cadence of the modern continuous delivery process.
+The classical approach - doing pen testing after the fact or doing application security review days before go-live - doesn't scale and slows the team down.
+If a process introduces blocking, it will be ignored, not embraced.

-- Over-reliance on a particular framework to do the work for you.
-Many teams believe that if use a framework that promises baked-in security, then they're covered and don't have to worry about application security.
+Over-reliance on a particular framework to do the work for you.
+Many teams believe that if they use a framework that promises baked-in security, they're covered and don't have to worry about application security.
 Unfortunately, there is no such thing as a secure language or app framework.

-- Doing security right is hard.
-Primarily in teams where devs push code to production 100 times a day - how do you ensure what's being pushed is secure and follows best practice without being a blocker?
+Doing security right is hard.
 It's like trying to build a parachute after you've jumped and before you hit the ground.
+In teams where devs push code to production 100 times a day - how do you ensure what's being pushed is secure and follows best practices without being a blocker?

 The solution lies in extending the principles of DevOps (i.e. remove silos and organisational blockers, focus on good communication and collaboration) by incorporating security since it faces the same challenges as Ops.

 An oft-repeated cliche in the security industry states - Security is everyone's responsibility.
-It's like saying He who controls the spice, controls the universe.
+It's like saying He who controls the spice controls the universe1.
 It's evident and meaningless.
-Unless you make cultural and fundamental process changes and provide the right kind of incentives to promote security, it will NOT be everybody's responsibility.
+Unless you make cultural and fundamental process changes and provide the right incentives to promote security, it will NOT be everybody's responsibility.

 I don't claim to have all the answers, but here are a few things I've learned that will help you set up a DevSecOps process that might help: